putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 The shuttle and hundreds of others just like it had flown dozens of missions the past few weeks, bringing in troops from all over the galaxy to the Death Star and to the Imperial Base on the moon below.
 Something big was clearly happening.
 Really big.
 But this went unspoken among the pilots in the officer’s mess.
 Too many opportunities to be branded a spy.
 But everyone knew it.

-“Um, well, orders change?” the copilot said trying to gather his response.
+“Um, well, orders change?” the copilot said, trying to gather his response.
 He looked at his captain, who was offering him no help.
-“Our flight plan is to proceed to the surface where your squad are to disembark.
+“Our flight plan is to proceed to the surface where your squad is to disembark.
 I could pull it up.”

 In his earpiece he could hear the _Tydirium_ finally get clearance to proceed through the energy shield.